FraserHum/cube-diff/README.md

 also includes cutting lines.

 Images are taken from scryfall API, downloading each image can take some time so if you're building the complete list expect it to take a few minutes.

+A post about this tool can be found on my blog at : https://fraser-humphries.herokuapp.com/home/mtg-cube-diff